Mornings are awesome for productivity. Guess what else is awesome? Cat pictures.

 Day 5 – Challenges become habits

 It’s surprising how quickly habits can form once you make the decision to build them.
 I’ve always been a bit clingy when it comes to the internet, and I did hesitate before giving it up.
 But now that the challenge is up, I find that the craving is gone.
-I find that I’m more rested when I arrive at the office, and my face doesn’t look like a I spent the night modelling for the Lord Voldemort School of Make-Up.
+I find that I’m more rested when I arrive at the office, and my face doesn’t look like an I spent the night modeling for the Lord Voldemort School of Make-Up.
 I’m on day nine now and I’m not looking back.

 What works for me, though, might not for others.
 If you find yourself in too big of a rush in the mornings and feel that the internet may be partly responsible, do give this challenge a try.
 But in my view, more than anything, this challenge is about general lessons.
 If you’re not taking up the challenge, take this piece of advice: give your brain some room to breathe.
 If you can’t afford to disconnect completely, make sure you let your mind wander in peace, even if it’s only for ten minutes.